ayhanyigid/kerkenes-router/README.md

 # Getting started

-Add the latest version of the simple-router project running this command.
+Add the latest version of the kerkenes-router project running this command.

 ```
-composer require pecee/simple-router
+composer require pecee/kerkenes-router
 ```

 ## Notes

 The goal of this project is to create a router that is more or less 100% compatible with the Laravel documentation, while remaining as simple as possible, and as easy to integrate and change without compromising either speed or complexity.
 Being lightweight is the #1 priority.

-We've included a simple demo project for the router which can be found [here](https://github.com/skipperbent/simple-router-demo).
-This project should give you a basic understanding of how to setup and use simple-php-router project.
+We've included a simple demo project for the router which can be found [here](https://github.com/skipperbent/kerkenes-router-demo).
+This project should give you a basic understanding of how to setup and use kerkenes-php-router project.

-Please note that the demo-project only covers how to integrate the `simple-php-router` in a project without an existing framework.
+Please note that the demo-project only covers how to integrate the `kerkenes-php-router` in a project without an existing framework.
 If you are using a framework in your project, the implementation might vary.

-You can find the demo-project here: [https://github.com/skipperbent/simple-router-demo](https://github.com/skipperbent/simple-router-demo)
+You can find the demo-project here: [https://github.com/skipperbent/kerkenes-router-demo](https://github.com/skipperbent/kerkenes-router-demo)

 **What we won't cover:**